BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Currently, few manufacturers are taking advantage of data or the potential of digital manufacturing.
-In response, efforts to address this gap are emerging across the globe.
-Given the expansive and complex nature of digital manufacturing, experts advise companies to first use data to solve specific business problems or meet a specific business goal.
-In the United States, the Digital Manufacturing and Design Innovation Institute was created to help manufacturers link data from disparate silos, including data from computer-aided design/computer-aided manufacturing (CAD) systems and manufacturing-execution systems.
+Today, many digital manufacturing software programs allow engineers to plan factory floor layouts virtually and simulate workflows.
+In the United States, the Digital Manufacturing and Design Innovation Institute was created to help manufacturers link data from disparate silos, including data from CAD systems and manufacturing-execution (MES) systems.
 The organization also sponsors research projects in digital manufacturing and design and provides educational resources to its members.